stratosphereips/NetSecGame/README.md

       # The attacker must always at least control the CC if the goal is to exfiltrate there
       # Example of fixing the starting point of the agent in a local host
       controlled_hosts: [213.47.23.195, random]
-      # Services are defined as a target host where the service must be, and then a description in the form 'name,type,version,is_local'
+      # Services are defined as a target host where the service must be, and then a description in the form 'name, type, version, is_local'
       known_services: {}
       known_data: {}
       known_blocks: {}